Revised Schedule of five more flights to India announced

 It was an emotional moment for 233 people who arrived from India at the Auckland International Airport this morning, thanks to the efforts of the Indian and New Zealand governments and their respective diplomatic missions in New Delhi and Wellington.

-The special flight, operated by Air India, landed at 1104 am, about 30 minutes earlier than schedule.
+The special flight, operated by Air India, landed at 1104 am, about 30 minutes earlier than scheduled.
 Most of the passengers on board were New Zealand citizens and permanent residents, who were stranded in India for the past at least three months under Covid-19 lockdown conditions imposed by both countries.

 The service was a part of ‘Vande Bharat Mission’ of the Indian government, which has thus far repatriated more than 45,000 Indians from all around the world.
 In its third phase, 70 flights are scheduled to cities in the US and Canada, between June 11 and June 30, 2020.